 - The Josef ALBERS Traveling Fellowship.
 This grant is for travel and research expenses in connection with scholarly research involving pre-Columbian art and artifacts from Mesoamerica, Central America and South America. - The Michael COE Fund.
 This is a research fellowship available to graduate students who plan foreign travel to conduct archaeological research during the summer.
 This grant is intended to help defray travel expenses. - The Augusta HAZARD Fund.
 This is a research fellowship available to graduate students who plan foreign travel to conduct archaeological research during the summer.
 This grant is intended to help defray travel expenses. - The SCHWARTZ Family Foundation Fund.
 As of July 1, 2023, Yale Anthropology Ph.D. students may receive up to \$3,500 from the Schwartz Fund for Ph.D. student conference travel during their time in the department.
 There are no restrictions on when this conference travel funding is used, which means that students and advisers should consult on wise apportionment over the years.
 Student and adviser signatures, below, indicate that this consultation has taken place about the funding requested on this form.
-If an adviser is unavailable, the student should consult with the DGS, who may also sign this form.
-Click here for the Schwartz Fund Application. - The SMITH Fund.
+If an adviser is unavailable, the student should consult with the DGS, who may also sign this form. - The SMITH Fund.
 This fund provides several types of funding to support research by Ph.D. students.
-Every student entering the Ph.D. program is guaranteed \$3,000 in support for pre-dissertation research.
-This is typically used during the summer after the first or second year, but can also be used for research during semester breaks.
-Students can also apply for up to another \$5,000 to support pre-dissertation research; the application process is competitive and the support is not guaranteed.
-After they have advanced to candidacy and are pursuing formal dissertation research students are also eligible to apply for two other categories of competitive (non-guaranteed) funding: (1) up to \$5,000 in "supplemental" funding to facilitate completion of fieldwork or other aspects of dissertation research (e.g., lab work); (2) up to \$10,000 in primary, "last resort" funding for dissertation projects for which students have had difficulty obtaining adequate funding from other Yale sources and from external sources.
-Priority for "last resort" funding will be given to those students who are ineligible for MacMillan Center Funding.
-Click here for the Smith Fund application instructions.
+Every student entering the Ph.D. program is guaranteed \$3,000 in support for pre-dissertation and/or dissertation research.
+This is often used during the summer after the first or second year, but can also be used for research during semester breaks.
+Students may also apply to the Smith fund for Supplementary (non-guaranteed) funding.
+In decreasing order of priority with regard to fund allocation: (1) All graduate students in Anthropology will be eligible to apply for up to an additional \$5,000 in "supplementary" funding from the Smith Fund for pre-dissertation research during their first two summers in the program.
+(2) Students who have returned from primary fieldwork and either need to return for short follow-up visits or to analyze data/materials collected during primary fieldwork along the lines of "research" noted above will be eligible to apply for up to \$5,000 for these purposes.
+(3) Students will be eligible to apply for up to \$10,000 to support primary research in cases where they are ineligible for other sources of Yale funding from extra-departmental sources.